 There is a kind and gentle way to accomplish this with an age-old Ayurvedic recipe I learned almost 30 years ago in India.
 Here are the key ingredients to this miraculous skin-detoxing mask, which I recommend enjoying 1-2 times per week:

 - Raw honey can be used as a natural moisturizer to soften and open pores for cleansing.
-Much like herbalized oils, honey naturally cleanses the skin and feeds the good bugs, while killing the bad bugs that clog pores and create blemishes.
+Much like herbalized oils, honey naturally cleanses the skin and feeds the good bugs.

 - When the honey is mixed with skin-supportive herbs it acts as a carrier, which delivers them deeper into the pores.
 Turmeric, triphala, amalaki and neem are the herbs traditionally used.
 Turmeric is a natural cleanser and toner.
 Triphala – a formula of three unique fruits – tones, scrubs and exfoliates the skin.
-Amalaki – otherwise known as Indian Gooseberry – supports healthy complexion, being a potent form of vitamin C. Neem – which is called the “Queen of the Skin” – is known to deliver unmatched support for the health and beauty of the skin.
+Amalaki – otherwise known as Indian Gooseberry – supports healthy complexion.
+Neem – which is called the “Queen of the Skin” – is known to deliver unmatched support for the beauty of the skin.

 - There are two more important ingredients to finish this recipe: chickpea flour and clay.
 Both pull toxins from the pores that can negatively impact the skin.
 Chickpea flour exfoliates the surface layers of the skin and acts as a pulling agent, pulling impurities to the surface of the skin and out of the pores.
 The clay is carried by the raw honey along with the herbs into the pores, where it scrubs and attaches to impurities that may be congesting the skin.
 Note: the honey counteracts any of the drying properties of the clay.